Testing and Evaluation Services

 Learn what’s new and exciting in genomics for Jersey cattle, and stay current on genomic services from USJersey:

-THIS MONTH IN JERSEY GENOMICS will be the best half-hour you’ll spend online … whether you log in live or watch the recorded programs!
+THIS MONTH IN JERSEY GENOMICS will be the best half-hour you’ll spend online.
+Watch the recorded programs!